 The most common language spoken in the Rosemont

-neighborhood is English, spoken by 75.1% of households.
-Other important languages spoken here include Russian, Tagalog (the first language of the Philippine region), Spanish and Vietnamese.
+neighborhood is English, spoken by 77.0% of households.
+Other important languages spoken here include Russian, Spanish, Tagalog (the first language of the Philippine region) and Korean.